 Investments - Investments are reported at fair value or estimated fair value.
 Short-term investments are reported at cost, which approximates fair value.
 Securities traded on a national or international exchange are valued at the last reported sales price at current exchange rates.
 Mortgages are valued on the basis of future principal and interest payments.
 The fair value of real estate investments is based on periodic appraisals as well as the judgment of independent real estate advisors and management.
-Investments that do not have an established market value are reported at estimated fair value as determined by the System's management.
+Investments that do not have an established market value are reported at estimated fair value as determined by the Combined Plan's management.

-Approximately \$376,000,000 or 19 percent of the System's net position as of June 30, 2016 is not publicly traded and therefore, does not always have a readily determinable market value.
+Approximately \$276,000,000 or 14 percent of the Combined Plan's net position as of June 30, 2017 does not have a readily determinable market value and has been estimated by management.